hashicorp/terraform-provider-aws/docs/index.md

 ### End User Documentation Changes

-The provider documentation is displayed on the <a href="https://registry.terraform.io/providers/hashicorp/aws/latest">Terraform Registry and is sourced and refreshed from the provider repository during the release process.
+The provider documentation is displayed on the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest) and is sourced and refreshed from the provider repository during the release process.

 - [How to modify provider documentation](documentation-changes)